erda-project/docs/docs/en/1.6/manual/dop/guides/language/go.md

 Go 1.14 is supported.

 ## Dependency Management
-Go Modules are supported for dependency management.
+Go modules are supported for dependency management.
 Detect from packages of go vendor and go mod first, otherwise the code will be put in GOPATH for building.

 ## Building and Packaging
 * **Required parameters of Go Action**